Alternative Technology Examples: Smart Choices for 2026

 Alternative technology, often referred to as ‘green tech’ or ‘cleantech’, encompasses a broad range of innovations designed to minimise negative environmental impact and promote sustainability.
 Unlike established technologies that may deplete resources or generate pollution, alternative solutions aim for efficiency, resource conservation, and reduced ecological footprints.

-Practically speaking, this can mean anything from Using natural forces like wind and sun for energy, to developing materials that biodegrade harmlessly, or creating systems that use resources far more judiciously.
+Practically speaking, this can mean anything from harnessing natural forces like wind and sun for energy, to developing materials that biodegrade harmlessly, or creating systems that use resources far more judiciously.
 The core principle is to find ways to meet human needs without compromising the planet’s ability to support future generations.

 Using Nature: Renewable Energy Innovations